 If you’ve ever had a blister, you know just how debilitating those unimpressive little wounds can be.
+A great day’s hike can be all for naught – or even worse, your trip turns into an unending succession of replacing bandages and wraps.
 That’s why it’s important to minimize your risk of any injury great or small by choosing the right pair of hiking boots.

 Our Top Hiking Boots, Reviewed